lofar-astron/prefactor/docs/source/target.rst

 - ``avg_timeresolution``: intermediate time resolution of the data in seconds after averaging (default: 4)
 - ``avg_freqresolution`` : intermediate frequency resolution of the data after averaging (default: 48.82kHz, which translates to 4 channels per subband)
 - ``avg_timeresolution_concat``: final time resolution of the data in seconds after averaging and concatenation (default: 8)
-- ``avg_freqresolution_concat``: final frequency resolution of the data after avaerginag and concatenation (default: 97.64kHz, which translates to 2 channels per subband)
+- ``avg_freqresolution_concat``: final frequency resolution of the data after averaging and concatenation (default: 97.64kHz, which translates to 2 channels per subband)

 *Concatenating of the target data*